rachelcarmena/rachelcarmena.github.io/_posts/2017-09-01-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 ---
 layout: post
 asset-type: post
+title: '99% code coverage - Do we have a good safety net to change this legacy code?'
-title: '99% code coverage'
+cover-title: '99% code coverage'
 description: 'Do we have a good safety net to change this legacy code?'
 image:
   src: /img/cards/posts/mutation-testing/cover.jpg
   thumbnail: /img/cards/posts/mutation-testing/thumb.cover.jpg
 ---

-## Do we have a good safety net to change this legacy code?

 A long time ago, I met a development team which was working under big pressure by the quality team.
 Personally, I don’t like this kind of differences between development and quality teams, because it leads to development teams not feeling responsible for quality and to a confrontational relationship.
 They should be working collaboratively towards a unified goal of delivering a quality product.